ambroseled/HutTrackr-v2/README.md

 - View user location and hut/track location on a map
 - Recieve alert notifcations for huts/tracks
 - View the current ambient temperature, if device has sensor

+## Development Enviroment
+Development was done on a Samsung A70 running Android 9 - Pie.
+Additional testing was done on an emulated Google Pixel 2 running API level 28.

+## Required Permissions
+- Fine location
+- Internet Access
+- Send SMS